-Since the formation of Angkor, the title of Rajadhiraja (the king of kings) was an Angkorian tradition referring to a Cakravatin Monarch.
+Since the formation of Angkor, the title of Rajadhiraja (the king of kings) was an Angkorean tradition referring to a Cakravatin Monarch.
 On the other hand, the titles Rajaraja or Rajendra was typical of Cholan tradition.
 The emergence of Rajadhiraj on the throne of Cola suggests that he was from Angkor.
 More study might reveal his true identity.
 He could be Suryavarman I himself who during the last part of his reign, ruled also the Cholan Empire.
-He also could be a successor of the last Angkorian king Jayavarman V who was ousted in 1002 from the Angkorian by Suryavarman I. Considering that the two antagonist houses merged later proved of their common origin.
+He also could be a successor of the last Angkorean king Jayavarman V who was ousted in 1002 from the Angkorean court.
+Considering that the two antagonist houses merged later proved of their common origin.
 The remaining question is how and when the reconciliation was taking place.

 Kulottanga I, the son of the Eastern Chalukya king, Rajaraja, had a great deal of Cholan ancestry in him.
 His father's mother was the daughter of Rajaraja the Great, his own mother was the daughter of the great Rajendra Chola Gangaikonda, and he had married the daughter of Rajendra, the victor of Koppan (INDIA: Chapter XIII, South India: The Cholas: Rajadhiraja).